Skip content?

 Informing our stigma prevention campaign

-Our ‘Let’s Open Up About Gambling’ campaign aimed to reduce the stigma associated with gambling harms.
-It challenged society’s perceptions of people experiencing gambling harms and presented seeking help as ‘normal’ behaviour and encouraged people to take action.
+The national ‘Let’s Open Up About Gambling’ campaign challenged society’s perception of people experiencing gambling harms and presented seeking help as ‘normal’ behaviour and encouraged people to take action.

 The campaign aimed to reach those experiencing at least moderate problems with their gambling (PGSI 3+), to encourage them to open up about gambling and seek advice by visiting our website for free advice, tools and support.